Clatsop County, Oregon: Politics

 Like all of the northern Oregon coast, Clatsop County was consistently Republican up to and including the 1928 election, except in 1912 when third-party former President Theodore Roosevelt won by one vote with the lowest percentage for a winning candidate in any county since the Civil War.
-Since Franklin D. Roosevelt won the county in 1932 Clatsop has generally been carried by the Democratic candidate in Presidential elections.
-The only exception to this is Dwight D. Eisenhower who won the county twice, making this Oregon county the one to have gone the longest without supporting a Republican nominee.
-However, George McGovern won by just nineteen votes in 1972, and Walter Mondale by a mere three votes (or 0.019887 percent) in 1984.
+Since Franklin D. Roosevelt won the county in 1932, Clatsop has generally been carried by the Democratic candidate in presidential elections.
+The only exception to this is Dwight D. Eisenhower, who won the county twice, thereby making this Oregon county the one to have gone the longest without supporting a Republican nominee.
+However, George McGovern won it by just nineteen votes in 1972, and Walter Mondale by a mere three votes (or 0.02 percent) in 1984.